Your love life was probably a mess at some point. Maybe it still is.

 Telling your partner what you feel, think, or need is perhaps one of the most important tools you have to work on your attachment style and build better relationships.

-Chances are that if you’re the anxious type, you tend to not express clearly what you want and then feel resentful when your desires are unmet.
-In this case, you should practice speaking up about what you expect your partner to do, and why it matters to you.
+Both the anxious and the avoidant often fail to communicate their needs clearly, feeling resentful when their desires are unmet.
+In this case, each partner should practice speaking up about what they want, and why it matters to them.

-However, while good communication is important, it’s not enough.
-In fact, you and your partner must be willing to make improvements upon what has been communicated, or else nothing will change.
+However, while good communication is important, it’s not enough without active listening.
+You and your partner must be willing to make improvements upon what has been communicated, or else nothing will change.
 As Levine and Heller put it: “What’s vital is your partner’s response—whether he or she is concerned about your well-being, has your best interests in mind, and is willing to work on things.”

 Sharing your life with someone you love, trust, and rely upon is one life’s most rewarding experiences and, biologically speaking, a cornerstone for long-term wellbeing.
 At the same time, managing the strong emotions generated by attachment’s invisible threads can be difficult.